United States support for Israel in the Gaza war: Alleged US complicity in Gaza genocide

 Some scholars believe that America is complicit in an alleged genocide committed by Israel against the Palestinians.

-Lawyers of the Center for Constitutional Rights warned the Biden administration that they could be held liable "for their failure to prevent Israel's unfolding genocide, as well as for their complicity, by encouraging it and materially supporting it".
+In late October 2023, The Intercept reported that lawyers of the Center for Constitutional Rights (CCR) warned the Biden administration that they could be held liable "for their failure to prevent Israel's unfolding genocide, as well as for their complicity, by encouraging it and materially supporting it".
+In November, the Center sued Biden for allegedly failing in his duty under national and international laws to prevent Israel from committing genocide in Gaza.
+The CCR argued that "the United States has the means available to have a deterrent effect on Israeli officials now pursuing genocidal acts against the Palestinian people in Gaza."
+In a declaration in the lawsuit, genocide scholar William Schabas said that in his view there was a "serious risk of genocide" and that the US was "in breach of its obligation" under the 1948 Genocide Convention and international law.

 In November 2023, president Joe Biden was nicknamed "Genocide Joe" by critics of his support for Israel.
+Rashida Tlaib, a Democratic representative of Michigan, accused Biden of supporting "the genocide of the Palestinian people".
+US Representative Marjorie Taylor Greene (R) sponsored a resolution to censure Tlaib.
 National Security Council spokesman John Kirby, described by Israeli media outlet Ynet as "an exceptionally accomplished Israeli advocate," said "Israel's trying to defend itself against a genocidal terrorist threat.
 So if we're going to start using that word, fine, let's use it appropriately."

-In November 2023 the Center for Constitutional Rights (CCR) sued Biden for allegedly failing in his duty under national and international laws to prevent Israel from committing genocide in Gaza.
-The CCR argued that "the United States has the means available to have a deterrent effect on Israeli officials now pursuing genocidal acts against the Palestinian people in Gaza."
-In a declaration in the lawsuit, Genocide scholar William Schabas said that in his view there was a "serious risk of genocide" and that the US was "in breach of its obligation" under the 1948 Genocide Convention and international law.

-Rashida Tlaib, a Democratic representative of Michigan, accused Biden of supporting "the genocide of the Palestinian people".Narea, Nicole (2023).
-"How to think through allegations of genocide in Gaza" US Representative Marjorie Taylor Greene (R) sponsored a resolution to censure Tlaib.

 Following the veto of another resolution in the UN Council on 8 December 2023, international human rights organizations issued the following statement: "By continuing to provide Israel with weapons [and] diplomatic cover as it commits atrocities, including collectively punishing the Palestinian civilian population in Gaza, the US risks complicity in war crimes."

 During an August 2024 meeting with humanitarian aid organizations, U.S. diplomat Lise Grande reportedly responded to concerns about Israel's international humanitarian law violations by responding that Israel was too close an ally for the United States to cease sending weapons.
 In September 2024, a ProPublica investigation found that USAID and other agencies found that Israel had deliberately blocked humanitarian aid, but that the U.S. Secretary of State Antony Blinken had rejected their findings.

 Human Rights Watch (HRW) announced in August 2025 that US military personnel who assist Israeli forces in committing war crimes may be prosecuted for their actions.